halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 Perhaps, the authors had originally intended for Docker *not* to be exposed via its TCP socket.
 In that case, the privileged container becomes the bigger attack vector.
 Attacks against SSH or any other services running on that container become prime targets and the prerequisite to the campaign against the host machine.

+Another interesting constraint here is that a "privileged" container, in itself, is not necessarily susceptible to as brutal of attacks.
+In fact, the `--privileged` flag without other misconfigurations (using the host PID, mounting the Docker scoket, exposing the Docker daemon, etc.) could really only abuse the release-agent escape or the host-filesystem mount.
+This is still very abuseable, but will take more work compared to the environment we explored.

 Most of the tactics used here are also laid out in this [HackTricks cheat sheet](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/docker-security/docker-breakout-privilege-escalation).
 The difference is that, with an eye towards DevSecOps, we want to understand what the environment is and what it is supposed to do.
 That way, you can provide and plan  meaningful remediations that are relevant with respect to the system's purpose.

 # Recommendations